c-bohanon/data-portfolio/readme.md

 Hi, I'm Chris Bohanon and welcome to my portfolio.
 I am a data analyst with experience using various tools to collect, organize, and analyze data to inform business decisions.
 I believe that data is the new oil, and as a data analyst, I have the privilege of extracting valuable insights from it.

 I've curated a selection of projects in this portfolio that showcase my skills and expertise as a data analyst.
-These projects span various use cases, including predictive modeling, machine learning, data cleaning, and dashboard creation.
+These projects span various use cases, including data cleaning, dashboard creation, predictive modeling, and machine learning.

 ## Projects